 - Full-coverage painted look (great for modern furniture, too)

-Since I first started doing RECLAIM Beyond paint reviews, they have been expanding like crazy.
-Because of their recent feature on This Old House so many stores have been carrying it.
-You can buy it directly from their website, but here are other convenient places to buy it online:
+Since I first started doing Beyond paint reviews, they have been expanding like crazy.
+Because of their feature on This Old House so many stores have been carrying it.
+You can buy it directly from their website, but there are other convenient places to buy it online:

-My Other Projects Painted With RECLAIM Beyond Paint
+My Other Projects Painted Using Beyond Paint Furniture Paint

-Since completing this china cabinet makeover, I’ve also done these other projects, I also used this brand of paint to paint my master bedroom dresser.
+Since completing this china cabinet makeover, I’ve also done many other projects!
+Here are some of the furniture makeovers where I have used this brand of paint:

-How to Paint a Dresser in 10 Easy Steps (Using RECLAIM Beyond Paint)
+How to Paint a Dresser in 10 Easy Steps (Using Beyond Paint)

-And this is my patio table that I painted using this brand of paint.
+And lastly, this is a patio table that I painted using this brand of paint.

-How to Paint Outdoor Furniture (Using RECLAIM Beyond Paint)
+How to Paint Outdoor Furniture (Using Beyond Paint)